 This project aims to bridge between scholars and practitioners, as this is a field where extensive insights exist among insiders.
 By building a bridge, we will enhance both our knowledge about and ability to handle today’s hybrid challenges.

-The project will develop networks and collaborations across disciplinary boundaries among researchers within and outside Sweden, as well as with relevant practitioners
+The project will develop networks and collaborations across disciplinary boundaries among researchers within and outside Sweden, as well as with relevant practitioners.
+The project is part of the work of the Hybrid Warfare Research Group (HWRG).

 (2015) “Global shadow war: a conceptual analysis”, Dynamics of Asymmetric Conflict, Vol. 8, Iss.
 3, 2015 (with Markus Lyckman)